sstaub/gma3/README.md

 ```

 ## **CmdButton**
-With this class you can create Keya button which allows to send commands to the console.
+With this class you can create a button which allows to send commands to the console.
 ```cpp
 CmdButton(uint8_t pin, const char command[], protocol_t protocol = UDPOSC);
 ```